By Sarah Worrel

 Footage rolled as more police arrived and set up haphazard roadblocks around the building.
 Protestors kept coming.
 No matter how many went inside, there were still plenty of them outside the building.
 The anchor’s voiceover confirmed that “Nothing like this has ever happened in Des Moines before.
 The Ames Riots at Iowa State in 2004 are the closest and most recent examples of public violence of this scale.”
 The first floor didn’t have many windows, so my office building wasn’t an opportune target.

 “Sherry?
 I’ll call you tonight.
 I don’t feel safe leaving, so I’ll just camp out on the floor.
 Love you.”
 Even inside my office, the chanting was so loud that I couldn’t hear Sherry say goodbye.
 I opened the window.
 The protestors yelled “Down with Big Corn!”
 The chant devolved into pure noise after several minutes.

 As the chants became more disorganized, the protestors turned on the cops.
-They surged to the cop car farthest from the barricade and overturned it.
+They surged to the cop car furthest from the barricade and overturned it.
 They swarmed on to the next.
 The police pulled out their batons and marched toward the protestors.
 One member of the mob took a rock to a cruiser’s window.
 Another protestor threw a Molotov cocktail at the car.
 Both ran.